cancerberoSgx/nodegui/website/docs/guides/styling.md

 ```

 Here if you look carefully, you would notice that there are some differences in the way we write style properties as compared to web.
-The quotes you see around `'green'` and `'100%'` are necessary so that Qt doesnt interpret them as numbers.
+The quotes you see around `'green'` and `'100%'` are necessary so that Qt doesn't interpret them as numbers.
 So the rule of thumb is that any integer based property like margin, border, etc can be written without quotes while any string property, it is better to surround them with quotes.
-PS: Qt does recognise some string based properties without quotes also.
+PS: Qt does recognize some string based properties without quotes also.

 ## Supported properties